HKU-MedAI/LIG/README.md

 Run `python train.py` to start training.
 The dataset and the parameters can be editted in the script.
 The metrics, representations, and the images will be saved.

+## Acknowledgement

+The codebase is developed based on [GaussianImage](https://github.com/Xinjie-Q/GaussianImage) and [gsplat](https://github.com/nerfstudio-project/gsplat).

 ## Citation

 If you find our work useful, please kindly cite as: